ZakariaBennane99/personal-site-v2/about.md

     - [Oliver Knill](https://www.youtube.com/@OliverKnill)
     - [Garry Tan](https://www.youtube.com/@GarryTan)

-And for me, **The Great Gatsby** movie really shows what ambition and dreams are all about.
+**The Great Gatsby** movie really shows what ambition and dreams are all about.

-That's a bit about me.
 I'm always up for making new connections, so feel free to contact me on Twitter or LinkedIn.